 5.1.
 The notion of Sinai–Ruelle–Bowen Measure

-Definition (Axiom A Attractor): a compact \(f\)-invariant set \(\Lambda\) is called an attractor if there is a neighborhood \(B(\mathcal{A})\) of \(\Lambda\) called its basin such that \(f(x, t) \to \Lambda \enspace \forall x \in B(\mathcal{A})\). \(\Lambda\) is called an Axiom A Attractor if the tangent bundle over \(\Lambda\) is split into \(\mathbb{E}^{s} \oplus \mathbb{E}^s\,\), where \(\mathbb{E}^u\) and \(\mathbb{E}^{s}\) are \(Df\)-invariant subspaces — \(Df \vert _ {\mathbb{E}^u}\) is uniformly expanding and \(Df \vert _ {\mathbb{E}^s}\) is uniformly contracting.
+Definition (Axiom A Attractor): A compact \(f\)-invariant set \(\Lambda\) is called an attractor if there is a neighborhood \(B(\mathcal{A})\) of \(\Lambda\) called its basin such that \(f(x, t) \to \Lambda \enspace \forall x \in B(\mathcal{A})\). \(\Lambda\) is called an Axiom A Attractor if the tangent bundle over \(\Lambda\) is split into \(\mathbb{E}^{s} \oplus \mathbb{E}^u\), where \(\mathbb{E}^u\) and \(\mathbb{E}^{s}\) are \(Df\)-invariant subspaces — \(Df \vert _ {\mathbb{E}^u}\) is uniformly expanding and \(Df \vert _ {\mathbb{E}^s}\) is uniformly contracting.

-In other words, Axiom A Attractors are hyperbolic attractors, i.e. expands in some direction and contracts in the other directions.
-To be precise, by uniformly expanding property of \(Df \vert _ {\mathbb{E}^s}\) we mean there is a constant \(\lambda > 1\) such that \(\| Df(v) \| > \lambda \vert v \vert \enspace \forall v \in \mathbb{E}^u\).
-We also assume that the attractor is irreducible.
 For the notion of Axiom A Attractors above, an invariant measure is proposed — the Sinai–Ruelle–Bowen measure, or SRB measure.
-Roughly speaking, it is the invariant measures that are most compatible with volume when volume is not preserved, and they provide a mechanism for describing the coherent statistics for unstable orbits of the attractor, starting from large sets in the basin.
+Roughly speaking, it is the invariant measure that is most compatible with volume when volume is not preserved, and it provides a mechanism for describing the coherent statistics for unstable orbits of the attractor, starting from large sets in the basin.
 A formal definition of SRB measures is given by the following theorem.

 Theorem (SRB measure).
 Let \(f\) be a \(C^2\)-diffeomorphism with an Axiom A Attractor \(\Lambda\).
-Then there is a unique \(f\)-invariant Borel probability measure \(\mu\) on \(\Lambda\), for which there is a set \(V \in B(\mathcal{A})\) having full Lebesque measure such that for every continuous observable \(\varphi \colon B(\mathcal{A}) \to \mathbb{R}\), we have, for every point \(x \in V\):
+Then there is a unique \(f\)-invariant Borel probability measure \(\mu\) on \(\Lambda\), for which there is a set \(V \in B(\mathcal{A})\) having full Lebesgue measure such that for every continuous observable \(\varphi \colon B(\mathcal{A}) \to \mathbb{R}\), we have, for every point \(x \in V\):

-i.e. the time and space averages coincide.
+$$ \lim _ {T \to \infty} \frac{1}{T} \int_0^T {\varphi\left(f(x, t)\right) dt} = \int {\varphi(x) d\mu} $$i.e. the time and space averages coincide.
 The invariant measure \(\mu\) above is called the Sinai–Ruelle–Bowen measure, or SRB measure of \(f\).

 From the definition above, we can see that SRB measure is a notion that allows us to “escape” the sensitivity to initial conditions by time by observing the density of the flow itself.
 Lorenz is one of the people who have most clearly expressed this idea: “over the years minuscule disturbances neither increase nor decrease the frequency of occurrence of various weather events such as tornados; the most they may do is to modify the sequence in which these events occur.” i.e. the frequency of the event does not depends on initial conditions.
 More details on SRB measures and the systems that have them was described by L.-S. Young (2002).
 Although they only describes the definition for discrete flow, most of it can be generalized to continuous case of dynamical systems as well.